-This is one of the reasons why the speed of your website plays a major role and can make or break your chance of success in the global market of today.
+This is one of the reasons why the speed of your website plays a major role.
+Since speed plays a major role and as you can get a cheap web design made easy, it only becomes easy to make your chance of success in the global market of today.
 Additionally, WordPress sites are bound to become slower over time; from time to time, you need to invest some effort into keeping things the way they should be.
-That’s why this article will show you a few simple ways you can speed up your WordPress site as well as how to keep everything up to snuff when it comes to performance.
+For example, you should check if your WordPress hosting provider is the fastest in the market.
+If so, this article will show you a few additional simple ways you can speed up your WordPress site as well as how to keep everything up to snuff when it comes to performance.

 Keep Everything Up to Date

 Table Of Contents

 One of the most basic points to make when talking about site speed is that you should make sure to keep everything up to date.
 This includes using the latest versions of HTML and PHP, as well as WordPress and all its components.

 Updating the version of WordPress you are using as well as regularly updating all the plugins you have installed is very important when it comes to page load speed, however trivial that may sound.
 By staying up to date you ensure everything runs the way it is intended and you keep your site safe.

 The same goes for the theme you are using.
 This can help boost performance and it can also rid you of bugs that may be slowing everything down.
 If you want specific niche related themes and photographs, you can visit the MangoMatter’s site.

 Trim Things Down

 There’s a number of things you could do to keep things lighter and put less strain on your site.
 This should naturally bolster your website’s performance greatly.
 All these tips boil down to some fairly basic actions, however, the impact they can have is not to be underestimated.
 Simply put, the lighter you keep everything, the livelier the performance gets.